GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. The Azure OpenAI credentials are already in the sample app, to chat with the data.
 ![OpenAI credientials](./instructions276019/azure-RAG-app.png)

 1. Go back to the [RAG application](https://ignite-pg-rag-demo.azurewebsites.net/) and explore the RAG application.
 Try any query to test the limits of the application

 **Suggestions for queries:**
-1. `Water leaking into the apartment from the floor above.`
+1. `Water leaking into the apartment from the floor above.
+What are the prominent legal precedents from cases in Washington on this problem?`
+2. `When the landlord is sued in court for leaking pipes, infer and give examples of the number of times there was a favorable decision for the lessee?`

 ## Compare Results of RAG responses using Vector search, Reranker or GraphRAG